pyOpenSci/handbook/community/events/sprints.md

 ### Create a participant signup form

 * create the form
-* create a dynamic qr code that we can update (the is placed on our table top cards ) OR get a card that we can add a sticker to with the code and replace the stickers...
+* create a dynamic qr code that we can update (this is placed on our table top cards ) OR get a card that we can add a sticker to with the code and replace the stickers...

-jesse will develop this process with whatever platform we end up using...
 :::

 ## Tasks during a sprint